Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_embedding_notes.md

 - image observer at `(0, 0, D)`
 - center line of sight toward `-z`

-So the recovered direction is an observer-to-scene direction, not an origin-centered direction.
+The recovered direction is therefore an observer-to-scene direction, not an origin-centered direction.

 Part 2: choose a viewer placement rule